kram-capital/alba-docs-optistruct/getting-started.md

 # Getting Started
 !!!
-The very first thing you must do, if you haven't already is join out Discord at https://discord.gg/albatherium !!!
+The very first thing you must do, if you haven't already is join our Discord at https://discord.gg/albatherium !!!
 ### Grab your license